How Wide is a Full Size Bed? 7 Key Facts You Must Know

 What are the exact dimensions of a king size bed?

-How does a California king differ from a regular king?
+How is a California king different from a regular king?

-Can I fit a king size bed in a small bedroom?
+Can a king fit in a small bedroom?

-Do I need special bedding for a king bed?
+Do I need special bedding for a king?

-Best Bed Width for Room: 7 Space-Saving Tips for Every Layout
+Best Bed Width for Room: 7 Expert Tips for Perfect Layouts

 Testing mattress comfort in store to find the right bed size for couples